-Just before Lapine's conspiratorial tweets went viral, Balenciaga's official Instagram was replenished with fresh imagery of its Spring 2023 Garde-Robe collection, which launched for pre-order on the morning of November 21.
+Just before Lapine's conspiratorial tweets went viral, Balenciaga replenished its official Instagram with fresh imagery of its Spring 2023 Garde-Robe collection, which launched for pre-order on the morning of November 21.

-Some particularly zealous conspiracy theorists began commenting on Balenciaga's latest posts with references to Lapine's claims, which have since garnered tens of thousands of likes and re-tweets.
+Some particularly zealous conspiracy theorists began commenting on Balenciaga's latest posts with references to Lapine's initial tweets, which have since garnered tens of thousands of likes and re-tweets.

-On November 22, Balenciaga turned off comments on its Instagram page and posted a Story apologizing for the drama surrounding its holiday gifting campaign.
+On November 22, Balenciaga turned off comments on its Instagram page and posted a Story apologizing for its holiday gifting campaign.

 "Our plush bear bags should not have been featured with children in this campaign," the statement read.
 "We have immediately removed the campaign from all platforms."

-Two hours later, Balenciaga posted a follow-up Story addressing those court documents peeking out from underneath the adidas bag, a swift response that may have been prompted by the Kanye controversy it only just escaped the month prior.
+Two hours later, Balenciaga posted a follow-up Story addressing those court documents peeking out from underneath the adidas bag, a swift response that has shades of the damage control from the Kanye controversy Balenciaga only just escaped a month prior.

-"We are taking legal action against the parties responsible for creating the set and including unapproved items for our Spring 23 campaign photoshoot," it clarified.
+"We are taking legal action against the parties responsible for creating the set and including unapproved items for our Spring 23 campaign photoshoot," Balenciaga said.
 "We stand for children safety and well-being."

 Balenciaga did not immediately respond to Highsnobiety's request for further comment.